Ceramics & Sculpture

 Students earn a class "Participation" grade at MIDTERM and FINAL by being on-task every day.
 Each student starts with 100, and points are deducted.
 A mess left behind loses 1 point for each day this happens.
 (7.V.3.1 Apply safety knowledge to maintain a safe and orderly work space)

-8.V.2.3: Create original art that conveys one or more ideas
+8.V.2.3: Create original art that conveys one or more ideas or feelings.

 This class is planned using the 8th grade Essential Standards.